 - 1. Follow all of the above procedures. - 2.
-Undercut all existing tile and fittings 2" away and 3/8" deep into the existing plaster substrate. - 3.
+Undercut all existing tile and fittings a minimum of 2" away and 3/8" deep into the existing plaster substrate. - 3.
 Sound out and remove all hollow and delaminated plaster.
 Identify the hollow spots and saw an area 3" outside them.
-Remove the loose plaster inside the cut area.

-- 4. Fill the hollow with SGM Sand Topping Mix or a plaster mixture and Concrete Bonding Agent bringing the area level with the existing plaster. - 5.
+Remove the loose plaster inside the cut area. - 4.
+Fill the hollow with SGM Vinyl Patching Compound or SGM Sand Topping Mix and Concrete Bonding Agent bringing the area level with the existing plaster. - 5.
 Apply SGM Bond Kote as directed.
-Each unit of Bond Kote consists of one 5-gallon pail of Liquid Resin and two 65 lb., bags of Dry Mix and will cover approximately 500 square feet.
-Mix one 65 lb. bag of SGM Bond Kote with 1/2 pail of SGM Bond Kote Liquid Resin.
-Coat the existing plaster using a 1 1/4" nap paint roller.
+Each unit of Bond Kote consists of one 5-gallon pail of Liquid Resin and two 65 lb., bags of Bond Kote Powder and will cover approximately 500 square feet.
+Mix one 65 lb.
+Bag of SGM Bond Kote with 1/2 pail of SGM Bond Kote Liquid Resin.
+Coat existing plaster using a 1 1/4" nap paint roller.